andy-maier/ownmoviedb/README.rst

 * Obtain package version from pbr.
 * Fixed all flake8 errors in moviedb package (not yet in the scripts).
 * Added support for Travis CI.
+* Switched from using MySQL-python to using mysqlclient package, which is a fork with Python 3 support and many fixes.

 V1.4.3 2016-11-13
 ~~~~~~~~~~~~~~~~~